SaaS Backup: How Secure is Your Data in 3rd Party Apps?

 This will allow SaaS providers to continue with the Shared Responsibility Model while providing subscribers with a viable way to extract and backup data according to their preferences and compliance requirements.

-To learn more about using JT Cloud Backup for backing up data in popular SaaS platforms like Microsoft Office 365 get in touch with our team using the form below:
+To learn more about using JT Cloud Backup for backing up data in popular SaaS platforms like Microsoft Office 365 get in touch with our team.

 5 Back-up and Disaster Recovery Myths to Avoid